davrot/pytutorial/matlab/6/README.md

 imagesc(a_permuted);
 ```

-This interchanges the $x$- and the $y$-direction, while the color information is preserved in the third dimension.
+This interchanges the $x$ - and the $y$ - direction, while the color information is preserved in the third dimension.

 `repmat`, another important command, duplicates an array or matrix along one or several dimensions.
 The syntax is similar to reshape,